On the frontlines and far from home: Two foreign nurses draw comfort from giving comfort

 Serving in a time of crisis

-The pandemic has given Michelle new insights into her vocation as a nurse in the cardiac thoracic ward at the National University Hospital (NUH).
+The pandemic has given Michelle new insights into her profession as a nurse.

 “When I first joined nursing five years ago, I never expected to be working during a pandemic.
 Before this, nursing was just a job to provide for myself and my family.
 Now, I love nursing.
 We get to serve people in a time of crisis.”